AsyncHttpClient/async-http-client/README.md

       AsyncHttpClient c = new AsyncHttpClient();
       Future<String> f = c.prepareGet("http://www.ning.com/ ").execute(new AsyncHandler<String>() {
-          private StringBuilder builder = new StringBuilder();
+          private ByteArrayOutputStream bytes = new ByteArrayOutputStream();

           @Override
           public STATE onStatusReceived(HttpResponseStatus status) throws Exception {
               int statusCode = status.getStatusCode();
               // The Status have been read
-               // If you don't want to read the headers,body or stop processing the response return STATE.ABORT;
+              // If you don't want to read the headers,body or stop processing the response if (statusCode >= 500) {
+                  return STATE.ABORT;
+              }
           }

           @Override